1408

 Holy crap, imagine that!

 Fortunately his producer Debra Hill pulled him back.
 She convinced him that if he didn't fix this mess, he was hanging her out to dry as well.
 He had to return and re-shoot some scenes, and they should even spend their own money to make sure they got it right.
-THE FOG still doesn't stand as a good movie, but John at least made it salvageable at his own personal sacrifice.

 You won't see any sacrifice in this movie.
 What you will see is 1408 die at the halfway mark and meander for the next hour with great sturm und drang as it goes through the motions.